openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

        | Note: even though the policy is defined, this call is not implemented
          in the Block Storage API.
      - group:update_group_snapshot
-     - rule:admin_or_owner
      - no
      - yes
      - yes
-     - no
-     - yes
-     - yes
-     - yes
    * - Reset status of group snapshot
      - | Microversion 3.19
        | ``POST  /group_snapshots/{group_snapshot_id}/action`` (reset_status)
      - group:reset_group_snapshot_status
-     - rule:admin_api
      - no
-     - no
-     - no
-     - no
-     - yes
      - no
      - yes
    * - Include project attributes in the list group snapshots, show group